ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 By default, your blog contents show up under posts/.
 For example, your first blog post is available at http://localhost:1313/posts/first-post.
 Many blogs use the year/month/title format for their blog post URLs.
 This meaningful URL shows anyone looking at the URL how old the post might be, but it also shows that the content is organized by date.
 In sites with content organized like this, a visitor could see content for the rest of the month, or for the whole year, by specifying the year or month.

 A permalink is a permanent link to a specific page, often used when sharing a page with others through social media, newsletters, or even search results.
 You can use front matter on a post to control the permalink for a post by using the url field, but that's really only meant to handle situations where you're migrating content or need to do some one-off customization.
-Hugo lets you define how you’d like to structure your links in its configuration file.
+Hugo lets you define how you'd like to structure your links in its configuration file.

 In hugo.toml, add a new Permalinks section and define a new rule that makes posts available under `/posts/year/month/slug`:
 ```toml